yasmine2014/project2/README.md

 Written end of 2017.

-test project with Egit ans eclipse
+test project with Egit ans eclipse cdfv